Event overview

 Health in Motion: Infectious Diseases on the Move | ITM Colloquium 2026

 The 66th edition of our annual ITM Colloquium takes place in Addis Ababa, Ethiopia, from 15 to 17 November 2026.
 It is co-organised with the Armauer Hansen Research Institute (AHRI), a long-standing ITM partner.
-The call for abstracts opens at the end of March!
+Submit your abstract today!

 -